JaviQuilumba/MicroservicesUsers/registerUser/README.md

 # Microservice for Create Movies

 <p>
 This microservice performs the action of registering users who want to access the cinema platform.
 It has an interface where it calls this microservice through a defined URL.
 The microservice performs this action through an API endpoint and stores it in a cloud-hosted Postgres database.
-The use of this microservice will depend on the user's role.
 </p>